Success with goLance!

 - You receive 1% of all spendings and earnings from every transaction conducted by your referrals, FOR LIFE!

-- If you refer an employer that hires a freelancer someone else referred, the referral commission is split (0.5%).
+- If you refer a client that hires a freelancer someone else referred, the referral commission is split (0.5%).

-- If you actively seek out employers, when they hire you, you will be earning back a percentage of your earning's fee.
+- If you actively seek out clients, when they hire you, you will be earning back a percentage of your earning's fee.

 If you're thinking that 1% is small, it isn't.
 1% of all transactions adds up quickly.
-Imagine if you referred an employer that hires 10 freelancers!
+Imagine if you referred a client that hires 10 freelancers!

-After every contract has been successfully completed, ensure that reviews are left by the employer.
+After every contract has been successfully completed, ensure that reviews are left by the client.
 Reviews help you to better market yourself as a freelancer and will only aid in future work.
-Don't hesitate to contact a previous employer if they haven't left a review for you.
-Be open mined and learn from any constructive criticism that the employer might have on your work.
+Don't hesitate to contact a previous client if they haven't left a review for you.
+Be open mined and learn from any constructive criticism that the client might have on your work.
 You need to remember, you're working to someone else's standards, so meeting their requirements during a contract is a must.

 Go for It!